0x62/stencilframer/README.md

                         Offset between the PCB/stencil and frame edge (mm) (default: 0.1) --stencil-offset STENCIL_OFFSET
                         Offset between the stencil and frame edge (mm).
 If not specified, the --offset is used (default: None)
+  --base-thickness BASE_THICKNESS
-  --openscad OPENSCAD   Path to OpenSCAD executable (default: openscad)
+                        Height of the base of the stencil frame (mm) (default: 1) -d, --debug           Show debugging info (default: False) -w, --use-temp-file   Use temporary file when calling OpenSCAD (used by default on Windows) (default: False) --openscad OPENSCAD   Path to OpenSCAD executable (default: openscad)
 ```